If you’re new to holiday letting, advertising your holiday home will be high on your list of things to...

 If you are looking to buy a holiday property in the Cotswolds, you might be wondering how to get a Mortgage for a holiday let.
 With so many different kinds of mortgages available, it’s important to find the best one for you.

-Buying a holiday cottage in the Cotswolds can be a very worthy investment, but there are, of course, plenty of things that needs doing, and doing right, before you can start making a profit from your investment, and one of those is getting the right mortgage.
+Buying a holiday cottage in the Cotswolds can be a very worthy investment, but there are, of course, plenty of things that needs doing.
+However, before you can start making a profit from your investment, and one of those is getting the right mortgage.

 That in mind, a holiday property mortgage has some great advantages too.
-Once you’ve jumped through all the hoops, your perseverance and commitment will pay off and you could benefit from tax reliefs as holiday cottages often are viewed as business ventures, and as such, any losses incurred can be offset against future profits.
+Once confirmed your perseverance and commitment will pay off.
+You could benefit from tax relief as holiday cottages often are viewed as business ventures.
+As such, any losses incurred can be offset against future profits.